 Oracle NVARCHAR2

-Summary: this tutorial introduces you to the Oracle NVARCHAR2 data type and explains the differences between NVARCHAR2 and VARCHAR2.
+Summary: In this tutorial, you’ll learn about Oracle NVARCHAR2 data type and understand differences between NVARCHAR2 and VARCHAR2.

-The NVARCHAR2 is a Unicode data type that can store Unicode characters.
-The character set of the NVARCHAR2 is national character set specified at the database creation time.
+The NVARCHAR2 is a Unicode data type that can store Unicode character strings.

-To find the character set of the NVARCHAR2 in your database, you use the following query:
+To find the national character of your database, you use the following query:

 SELECT